TebaldiLab/eCLIP_seq/README.md

 # eCLIP_seq
-analysis of eCLIP-seq and freCLIP-seq data, with worked examples.
+Quantitative analysis of eCLIP-seq and freCLIP-seq data, with worked examples.

 ## Overview